 - Burning properties

-- sooting behavior, which must comply with EN 15426
+- Sooting behaviour, which must comply with EN 15426

-RAL-GZ 041/2 establishes similar requirements, for tea light candles.
+RAL-GZ 041/2 establishes similar requirements, for indoor candles.

 RAL Quality Mark

-Products that meet the requirements set by the RAL standards can affix the RAL Quality Mark on both their products and labeling.
-Today, according to the RAL’s website, there are 38 European manufacturers that can display the mark.
-Their total production accounts for roughly half of the EU total candles production.
+Products that meet the requirements set by the RAL standards can affix the RAL Quality Mark on both their products and labelling.
+Today, according to RAL’s website, there are 38 European manufacturers that can display the mark.
+These manufacturers have produced roughly half of all the candles in the EU.